Terms and Conditions

 CityDoc Service General Terms

 - CityDoc is a provider of private healthcare nationally.
 All fees for our services are located in the fee’s sections of our website.
 CityDoc reserves the right to change the fees for services as deemed necessary and will ensure that the fees section of the website is updated regularly to reflect the most up to date prices.
-All consultations entered into with a CityDoc clinician, be they doctor, nurse or pharmacist is subject to a consultation fee.
-In the case of travel consultations, the fee is waived if any vaccine or antimalarial is purchased during the initial travel consultation.
-For sexual health screening, the consultation fee is waived if any sexual health screening service is purchased.
+All consultations entered into with a CityDoc clinician, be they doctor, nurse or pharmacist is subject to a base fee.
+For sexual health screening, the base fee is waived if any sexual health screening service is purchased.
 Any additional time or investigations is chargeable at an additional cost, which will be advised by the clinician during the consultation.
 All fees must be paid prior to leaving the clinic at the end of the consultation.

 - All clinicians are responsible for their own clinic practice and for any advice, investigations or any treatments that they provide during the consultation.